hr567/Ana/README.md

 `cargo run`

-Run Ana on the localhost with default configuration.
+Run Ana on the localhost with the default configuration.

-Root permission is needed.
-If you try to run Ana in docker container, you must pass `--privileged` to docker.
+**Root permission is needed.**

 Run `cargo run -- --help` for more information.